mdaijaj/IMDB-Scrapping/README.md

 Update : `sudo apt-get update`<br>
 beautifull Soup : `pip3 install beautifulsoup4`<br><br>

-Requests is an Apache2 Licensed HTTP library, written in Python.
-Requests will allow you to send HTTP/1.1 requests using Python.
+### Requests will allow you to send HTTP/1.1 requests using Python.
 You can install requests library using following code in your terminal in Linux.

 pip3 install requests